← back to programming

 Representing lists using vectors

 A list is a chain of pairs where each cdr points to the next pair (or to the empty list).
 Walking the list means following cdr pointers through the vector.
-This is exactly how linked lists work in hardware — each “next” field is a memory address.
+Linked lists work the same way in hardware: each “next” field is a memory address.

 Scheme